Least-squares finite elements for distributed optimal control problems: Introduction

 Furthermore, we derive an a posteriori error estimator that is fully localizable as well as reliable and efficient in the case that box constraints are imposed on the control.
 The estimator consists of the norms of the residuals of the state and adjoint state equations plus the error between the discrete computed control and the projection of a similar quantity defined by the discrete adjoint state.
+In contrast to the estimator from~\cite{OptControlHeat} the a posteriori error estimator from the work at hand does not rely on solving an auxiliary problem.

 The remainder of this article is organized as follows: In Section~\ref{sec:main} we introduce the underlying assumptions of the LSFEMs under consideration, derive the optimality system in the notation of LSFEMs and define a general LSFEM based method to solve distributed optimal control problems.
 A well-posedness analysis and quasi-best approximation estimates are given together with the derivation of reliable and efficient error estimators.
 Section~\ref{sec:examples} gives various examples where the abstract framework is applicable and Section~\ref{sec:num} presents numerical experiments for some selected problems.